ADesprets/cp4i-install/doc/README.md

 1. **Customize** the cp4i.properties file with your own parameters

+> Hint: The script is using ibm-pak, so it is important to validate that you have the latest version.
+For more information click [ibm-pak overview](https://github.com/IBM/ibm-pak#overview).
+To check the version, enter `oc ibm-pak --version`.

 Good practice:
 * Update the capabilities you want to be deployed